National Sickie Day - Media myth or reality?

 Putting the figures to the test

 As an absence management software provider, we decided to put it to the test.
-After analysing all the sickness absence data put through our software in 2016, we discovered that the day most employees called in sick was actually… Monday 12 December.
+After analysing all the sickness absence data put through our software we discovered that the day most employees called in sick was actually… Monday 12 December.
 The first Monday in February was only fourteenth on the list, so even though it isn’t quite ‘National Sickie Day’, it’s still one of the most frequent sick days of the year.

 The cost of absence to your business

 For many businesses, absence is seen as one of those things, a pain, but one that you just have to grin and bare.
 But according to the CIPD, the average UK worker takes 6.3 sick days per year, and that absence could be costing the UK economy as much as £16bn.
 When you look at it that way it’s not such a small problem and it could be one that’s costing your business.

 But how much does absence actually cost your business, and how do you record and monitor those peaks in unplanned staff leave?

 The benefits of monitoring absence

 Having the right monitoring systems in place and accurately recording sickness is essential for any business to be able to keep on top of absence issues, discover the true monetary cost and uncover any underlying absence trends.